3 Reasons To Explore Europe's Corporate Bonds

 A lot of Europe’s new bond supply is being issued to refinance existing debt as companies lock in long-term funding at cheap rates.
 This refinancing trend shows that European companies are proving cautious with their balance sheets.
 They aren’t overloading on debt - indeed, many are actively deleveraging.
 And they aren’t borrowing in ways that could benefit shareholders but imply extra risks for holders of corporate debt - like issuing bonds to pay for acquisitions or to buy back shares.

-By contrast, US companies’ borrowing has been creeping up and more bond issuance is funding acquisitions or share buybacks.
+By contrast, US companies’ borrowing has been creeping up, and more bond issuance is funding acquisitions or share buybacks.
 This behavior shows that US companies are further along in the current credit cycle than their European counterparts.
 Europe’s earlier credit cycle dynamics count in its favor, and should help ensure that corporate bond defaults remain few and far between and continue to lag levels in the US.

 Countering Political Challenges